SchardtS/Coding-Club/2024_01_22_SolvingODEs/README.md

 ## Challenges

-Try to solve at least one of these and plot your solution, i.e. $u(t)$.
+Try to solve at least one of the following ODEs and plot your solution, i.e. $u(t)$.
+The purpose of this series of exercises is to better understand the mechanisms behind the algorithms, so no ready-made libraries should be used to solve these problems.
+Ideally, we will have our own set of algorithms to play around with during this series.

 ### Logistic growth equation